How to Become a Police Officer in Ohio

 Police Departments in Ohio

-To find out more about the CPD, check out our How to Become a Police Officer in Cleveland page.
+Cleveland police make a starting annual salary of $51,691 per year.5 To find out more about the CPD, check out our How to Become a Police Officer in Cleveland guide.

-Cincinnati is the third-largest city in Ohio, with nearly 300,000 residents.
-The Cincinnati Police Department currently retains 1000 sworn police officers and approximately 125 civilian employees.
-The department is the main law enforcement agency for the City of Cincinnati and is responsible for a full array of policing services to 52 distinct neighborhoods.
-The law enforcement tasks are separated into three bureaus: patrol, investigations and support.
+Cincinnati is the third-largest city in Ohio, with nearly 300,000 residents.1 The Cincinnati Police Department (CPD) currently employs approximately 1,000 sworn police officers and 125 civilian employees.6 The department is the main law enforcement agency for the City of Cincinnati and is responsible for a full array of policing services to 52 distinct neighborhoods.
+The law enforcement tasks are separated into three bureaus: patrol, investigations, and support.
+Those who would like to work for the CPD must meet statewide minimum requirements.

 Police Training Academies in Ohio